Loading

 Reform of the Adult Migrant English Program (AMEP)

-The Australian Government is undertaking major reforms to the AMEP as part of a broader plan to ensure migrants are best positioned to reach their full potential in Australia, and to further strengthen our social cohesion.
+The Australian Government is undertaking reforms to the AMEP as part of a broader plan to ensure migrants are best positioned to reach their full potential in Australia, and to further strengthen our social cohesion.

 Legislative changes to the Adult Migrant English Program (AMEP)